-573 604 Bullet points are examples v v • Discuss at least one patient group at risk for prevalent diseases in a population (e.g. hypertension, diabetes, depression).
-Discuss how a specific population at risk for prevalent diseases may be affected by an evidence- based approach that considers the cost, care, access, satisfaction, and needs of a targeted population in the hospital. ~ Discuss the health care status and needs of a targeted patient's population in the pharmacy.
-Identify appropriate intervention for groups of specific patients in the hospital (e.g. osteoporosis in older white/Asian women; post-partum depression or TDaP immunization in new moms, etc.).
-Investigate an evidence-based approach that considers the cost, care, access, satisfaction, and needs of a targeted population in the hospital (i.e. readmission rates, high-risk, high-cost patients, formulary management, reimbursement, HCAP scores, etc.).
+573 604 Bullet points are examples • Discuss at least one patient group at risk for prevalent diseases in a population (e.g., hypertension, ν ٧ diabetes, depression).
+Discuss how a specific population at risk for prevalent diseases may be affected by an evidence- based approach that considers the cost, care, access, satisfaction, and needs of a targeted population in the hospital. • Discuss the process for identifying immunization-eligible patients in the inpatient setting. • Discuss the health care status and needs of a targeted patient's population in the pharmacy. ٧ • Identify appropriate intervention for groups of specific patients in the hospital (e.g., osteoporosis in older white/Asian women; post-partum depression or TDaP immunization in new moms, etc.). • Investigate an evidence-based approach that considers the cost, care, access, satisfaction, and needs of a targeted population in the hospital (i.e., readmission rates, high-risk, high-cost patients, formulary management, reimbursement, HCAP scores, etc.).